-We actively encouraged and we keep a record of parent helpers.
+We actively encourage and we keep a record of parent helpers.
 If you would like to get involved please speak to Ms Yearnshire or a member of staff in the main office.

 We provide a termly programme of extra-curricular activities for pupils both at lunchtime and after school, please see the ‘After school clubs‘ section of our website.